arkankau/optix/ARCHITECTURE.md

 ## System Overview

-Nearify Exam is a voice-first subjective refraction exam built as a TypeScript monorepo with clear separation of concerns.
+OptiX Exam is a voice-first subjective refraction exam built as a TypeScript monorepo with clear separation of concerns.

 ```
 ┌─────────────────────────────────────────────────────┐